-Ceilings

-Repair category 2

-Notes Cracked and damaged plaster finishes require repair.
-The textured finishes may contain asbestos based material.
-See information on Asbestos in the Limitations of Inspection section above.
+Garages and permanent outbuildings Repair category 2 Notes A degree of ongoing repair and maintenance is required to the wash house.
+The roof over the wash house may contain asbestos based materials.
+See information on asbestos in the Limitations of Inspection section above.